paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-863-naval-vessels.md

 <a id="section-8684a"></a>
 ## § 8684a.
-Repair, maintenance, or overhaul of naval vessels: rate for progress payments

-The Secretary of the Navy shall provide that the rate for progress payments on any contract awarded by the Secretary for repair, maintenance, or overhaul of a naval vessel shall be not less than—

-(1) 95 percent, in the case of a firm considered to be a small business; and

-(2) 90 percent, in the case of any other firm.
+Omitted]

 ### Statutory Notes

 #### Codification
-The text of subsec. (g)(1) of [section 2307 of this title](./chapter-137-procurement-generally.md#section-2307), which was transferred to this section and amended by Pub.
-L. 116–283, § 1876(a)(2), was based on Pub.
-L. 103–355, title II, § 2001(g), Oct.
-13, 1994, 108 Stat.
-3302.

-#### Amendments
-2021—Pub.
-L. 116–283, § 1876(a)(2), transferred text of subsec. (g)(1) of [section 2307 of this title](./chapter-137-procurement-generally.md#section-2307) to this section and redesignated subpars.
-(A) and (B) as pars.
-(1) and (2), respectively.

-#### Effective Date
-Section and amendment by Pub.
-L. 116–283 effective Jan.
-1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
-L. 116–283, set out as an Effective Date of 2021 Amendment note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).
+Section, added and amended Pub.
+L. 116–283, div.
+A, title XVIII, § 1876(a), Jan.
+1, 2021, 134 Stat.
+4291, related to rate for progress payments in the repair, maintenance, or overhaul of naval vessels, and was to become effective Jan.
+1, 2022.
+Pub.
+L. 117–81, div.
+A, title XVII, § 1701(n)(3), Dec.
+27, 2021, 135 Stat.
+2146, repealed section 1876 of Pub.
+L. 116–283, effective as if included in title XVIII of Pub.
+L. 116–283, thereby omitting this section before it took effect.
+Text of [section 2307(g)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2307/g/1&num=0&edition=prelim), which had been transferred to this section, was transferred to [section 3808(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3808/a&num=0&edition=prelim).

 <a id="section-8685"></a>
 ## § 8685.
 Preservation of Navy shipbuilding capability
 **(a) Shipbuilding Capability Preservation Agreements.—** The Secretary of the Navy may enter into an agreement, to be known as a “shipbuilding capability preservation agreement”, with a shipbuilder under which the cost reimbursement rules described in subsection (b) shall be applied to the shipbuilder under a Navy contract for the construction of a ship.
-Such an agreement may be entered into in any case in which the Secretary determines that the application of such cost reimbursement rules would facilitate the achievement of the policy objectives set forth in [section 2501(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2501/b&num=0&edition=prelim).
+Such an agreement may be entered into in any case in which the Secretary determines that the application of such cost reimbursement rules would facilitate the achievement of the policy objectives set forth in [section 4811(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4811/b&num=0&edition=prelim).

 **(b) Cost Reimbursement Rules.—** The cost reimbursement rules applicable under an agreement entered into under subsection (a) are as follows: